bellmit/attic/articles/preamble.rst

 Interpretation
 --------------

-This article is a non-binding summary of the intent of this Charter, and must not be interpret in any way that would require or prevent any action.
+This article is a non-binding summary of the intent of this Charter, and must not be interpreted in any way that would require or prevent any action.
 It may be used to guide the interpretation and application of other articles in this Charter.

 Mission
 -------